What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 - Import data using CSV templates

-Once your CIs are in place, Virima’s service mapping automatically connects the dots, showing how assets, applications, and services relate to each other.
+Once your CIs are in place, our service mapping automatically connects the dots, showing how assets, applications, and services relate to each other.
 ViVID™ then overlays incidents, changes, and vulnerability data onto those maps.
-You can also add any missing links manually to keep the big picture clear.
+You can also add any missing links manually to keep the full picture accurate.

-If you’re already running ServiceNow, Virima syncs CI and configuration management data directly into your ServiceNow CMDB, so you get enriched discovery data without replacing your existing ITSM platform.
+If you are already running ServiceNow, Virima syncs CI and configuration management data directly into your ServiceNow CMDB, so you get enriched, discovery-sourced data without replacing your existing ITSM platform.
+See how our approach compares to alternatives on our Virima vs. Device42 vs. ServiceNow comparison page.

-Inside the CMDB, you’ll find all the details about your Configuration Items along with visual maps that make change planning, impact analysis, and troubleshooting far easier to get right.
+Inside the CMDB, you find all the details about your configuration items along with visual maps that make change planning, impact analysis, and troubleshooting far easier to get right.
+Learn why organizations choose Virima as their trusted runtime truth layer for CMDB and IT discovery.

-Book a demo today and see how Virima keeps your Configuration Items organized, mapped, and ready for action.
+Schedule a Demo to see how Virima keeps your configuration items organized, mapped, and governance-ready for agentic IT operations.

 FAQs